sakloui/jorban-martysmods.github.io/docs/shader-repositories/immerse/configuring-immerse-shaders.md

 ## **Step 2:** Configuring the values in `Blending` Section

 The `Blending` section is where most of the shaders' changes happens.
-We have 2 values here worth noting
+We have 2 values here worth explaining

 First one is *Texture Intensity*, this one is responsible for how strong the sharpening / highlighting of the details are.
 While the shader tries to take measures against it, high values might still cause a tiny bit of haloing and overall noise.
 So its recommended to change this slowly.